Monday, September 16th, 2019

 For each session, 3 speakers and 1 round table.

-1st session - Consumers of fashion and luxury goods moving towards CSR
+1st session - Actors in the fashion and luxury markets moving towards CSR

 As a result of recent studies, the image of fashion as being a polluting industry has started to stick in the mind of customers.